Postal entries for this year’s Mota-vation race series have now closed.

-For general inquiries, please use the contact box on our home page, or e-mail email@example.com.
+For general enquiries, please use the contact box on our home page.

-Please note the following (in particular, VIII – X relate to legislation that we are required to follow): also, with the introduction of chip timing this year:
+Please note the following (in particular, 7-10 relate to legislation that we are required to follow):

-(i) a single number will be issued at the first race (or at the first race that you attend) with your chip attached to the back, and this must be attached to your vest on the front using pins on all four corners – you should be careful not to fold the number and should retain it for use in subsequent races,
+- A single number will be issued at the first race (or at the first race that you attend) with your chip attached to the back, and this must be attached to your vest on the front using pins on all four corners – you should be careful not to fold the number and should retain it for use in subsequent races.

-(ii) if you forget to bring your number subsequently, a fresh number (and chip) will be provided at a cost of £2 and that new number must be used subsequently as the timers’ database will be changed,
+- If you forget to bring your number subsequently, a fresh number (and chip) will be provided at a cost of £2 and that new number must be used subsequently as the timers’ database will be changed.

-(iii) we anticipate holding a single race for both men and ladies at Charlton – however, it has been agreed with our officials that, if conditions require it on the night, we will split men and ladies with the latter starting approximately 15 minutes after the men.
+- We anticipate holding a single race for both men and ladies at Charlton – however, it has been agreed with our officials that, if conditions require it on the night, we will split men and ladies with the latter starting approximately five minutes after the men.

-(iv) Please arrive as early as possible at Charlton to collect your number; desks will open shortly before 6.00.
+- Please arrive as early as possible at Charlton to collect your number; desks will open shortly before 6.00.
 Please help us by joining the right queue (by category).
 Access to the car park will close at 6.45 to allow runners to assemble off road before the race.
-[If there are traffic issues on the A34 the race start may be delayed, but we have very limited flexibility in order to ensure completion of the race in daylight, especially in poor weather.]
+If there are traffic issues on the A34 the race start may be delayed, but we have very limited flexibility in order to ensure completion of the race in daylight, especially in poor weather.

 - Those who are members of clubs that assist us with marshalling should use the special entry forms that have been issued to those clubs for bulk entries.

-- We hope to start allowing new entries on the night from the third race (Combe) onwards, and will update the position on this website after the Bletchingdon race.
+- We hope to start allowing new entries by post or on the night from the third race (Combe) onwards, and will update the position on this website after the Bletchingdon race.

-- All our races use roads having significant amounts of traffic.
-Although we put out warning signs and have marshals placed at all corners where more than isolated traffic may enter, runners are responsible for keeping to the side of the road unless being crossed by marshals, and for paying attention to traffic.
+- Except for the new venue for Race 5, all our races use roads having significant amounts of traffic.
+Although we put out warning signs and have marshals placed at all corners where more than isolated traffic may enter, runners are responsible for keeping to the side of the road buy ativan online legally unless being crossed by marshals, and for paying attention to traffic.
 You are reminded that there is a ban on the use of personal music devices that may prevent runners from hearing traffic that approaches from behind.
 See Safety Advice for further detail.